IDRALORAS/Calculator/README.txt

-This is a basic calculator application for iOS.
+oegbfiosThis is a basic calculator application for iOS.